zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Path is matched against the path of an incoming request.
+    <dd>Path is matched against the path of an incoming request.
 Currently it can contain characters disallowed from the conventional "path" part of a URL as defined by RFC 3986.
 Paths must begin with a '/'.
-When unspecified, all paths from incoming requests are matched.{{% /md %}}</dd>
+When unspecified, all paths from incoming requests are matched.</dd>

     <dt class="property-optional"
             title="Optional">